 "...so don't be intimidated by all this bully talk.
 You're worth more than a million canaries."
 (Luke 12:6-7)

 WOW!
 You don't need to be liked and accepted by everyone.
 You don't need the approval of others.
 God has created me to be me, He loves me unconditionally and accepts EVERY part of me.
 It's so easy to lose sight of this but going back to the Word helps me see things in a completely different perspective.
 My identity is not rooted in my race.
-Yes, there will be obstacles that I'll need to overcome but I'm going into my environment with a fresh outlook, being the best that I can possibly be, succeeding in my endeavors, showing love and kindness whether I am rejected or not.
+Yes, there will be obstacles that I'll need to overcome but I'm going into my environment with a fresh outlook, being the best that I can possibly be, succeeding in my endeavours, showing love and kindness whether I am rejected or not.
 In all honesty, it's so easy to be thrown off course from your goals and ambitions due to office politics etc but do not let anyone undermine your abilities and have an emotional hold on you.
 Be unapologetically you.

 Photography by Ebun